 Meghan Rose // Space to Relax

-Meghan was born in Yankton and has lived in Watertown, Sioux Falls, Vermillion, and Rapid City.
-She likes that we’re split down the middle and have a perfect balance of outdoor adventures in the west, a downtown that feels like a bigger city in the east, and plenty of space to relax in between.
+Meghan was born and raised in east river, living in Yankton, Watertown, Sioux Falls, Vermillion, and now she calls Rapid City home.
+She likes the balance within the state.
+“We truly have it all here!”
+Outdoor adventures and rich history in the west, an urban downtown in the east, and plenty of space to relax in between.

 “Honestly, I enjoy the misconceptions,” she shares.”
-I think there is a part of each that is exaggerated but true.
-Each state has them and that’s what makes them fun!”
+I think every one of them is exaggerated one way or another but exaggerations are true to some extent, right?
+Every state has them and that’s what makes it fun!”

 John Edwards // More than a Flyover State

-John was born and raised in London, England, but moved to South Dakota in 2014 when Evergreen offered him a job.
+John was born and raised in London, England, but moved to South Dakota in 2014 when Evergreen lured him to the MidWest.
+He’s been with us ever since, and even opened the UK branch of Evergreen Media in 2020 when his family moved back to England.
 He considers the wide-open spaces, slower pace of life, and tranquility as highlights of living here, pointing out the small communities within communities and neighborhoods that are safe and welcoming.
 The outdoors are a fundamental way of life here, with an endless variety of options ranging from adventurous to relaxed and casual.

 “People should appreciate there is so much more to the Midwest than the chance to fly over it,” he says.
 “More than the renowned monuments and flat farmlands; there are so many amazing stories and unexpected ‘real American’ sights to see.”